postmanlabs/labs-docs/v6/postman/collections/creating_collections.md

 ---

 Postman Collections are a group of saved requests you can organize into folders.
-Let's explore how to create collections in Postman.
+This topic covers:

 * [How to create collections](#how-to-create-collections)